joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5660773/2024/07/28/canada-drone-use-chile-training/

 **Lee Kiefer defends Olympic fencing gold in all-American women's foil final**\
-`Kiefer was borne into the sport, and into as close to a fencing royal family as America could produce.`\
+`Kiefer was born into the sport, and into as close to a fencing royal family as America could produce.`\
 https://nytimes.com/athletic/5664493/2024/07/28/lee-kiefer-gold-medal-fencing-lauren-scruggs-olympics-america/

 **Monday Briefing: A Deadly Strike on the Israel-Lebanon Border**\